trueagi-io/hyperon-pln/metta/synthesis/README.md

   `synthesize-via-type-checking.metta` but is simplified by using superposition.
 It fails for the same reason.

-- `unifyt-via-let.metta`: that experiment demonstrates that fully fledged syntactic unification can be achieved with the `let*` operator.
+- `unify-via-let.metta`: that experiment demonstrates that fully fledged syntactic unification can be achieved with the `let*` operator.

+- `non-determinism.metta`: experiment with non-determinism.

 - `synthesize-via-let.metta`: that experiment demonstrates that program synthesis can be achieved by combining unification, via `let*`, and